 Courtney played off the bench for the final 19 minutes against Wales at Twickenham in February 2012 but subsequently underwent a scan on his right leg that revealed an inflammation of the tibia and he was unavailable for the France match in Paris the following month.

 Injuries delayed his next appearance until December 2012 when he appeared off the bench for the last 13 minutes against the All Blacks in an electric atmosphere at Twickenham.
 The circumstances of the match made his comeback memorable as England beat the All Blacks for the first time in ten matches.
-It started his sequence of 16 consecutive Test appearances to date.
+It started his sequence of 16 consecutive Test appearances.

 Just like England luminaries Ben Cohen and Steve Thompson, Courtney Lawes graduated to Northampton Saints from the Northampton Old Scouts rugby club that was founded in 1926 by scouts around a campfire at Castle Ashby.

 Courtney was born in Hackney but raised only a punt away from Franklin's Gardens, the home of the Saints, and is relishing a career that gathered momentum with a cap against Australia in November 2009.
 He won others against Scotland in March 2010 and Australia at Perth that June before his first starts against the Wallabies in Sydney and New Zealand at Twickenham.

 Something equally memorable was to follow when he took a blind-side pass from Ben Youngs against Australia and sent away Chris Ashton on the 85-metre sprint to the Australia line that projected England into a 26-6 lead on the way to the 35-18 victory at Twickenham in November 2010.

 A towering forward with athleticism to match, he rocketed into the club’s senior side in January 2009 with a man-of-the-match display against Montpellier while still a member of the senior academy.
 His Premiership debut followed a fortnight later off the bench against Harlequins.